Make kokis, not war, as I always like to say.

 Kokis – that essential Avrudu food.
 No traditional Sri Lankan festival is complete without it.
 This, I think is the only non-sweet delicacy made during this time of the year.
 It does make up for this factor with oil though!
 Crunchy and strangely milky as well, kokis is perhaps the easiest to make.
 Even a child could make this if given the right equipment.

-- 500g rice flour (Alternatively, wheat flour also works)
+- Rice flour - 500g, sifted (Alternatively, wheat flour also works)

 - Kokis mould